isomerpages/moe-anglicanhigh/_about-us/DSA/Direct School Admission (DSA) 2023.md

 description: ""
 third_nav_title: DSA
 ---
 Anglican High School (AHS) is a Mission, Special Assistance Plan (SAP) and Autonomous school guided by its core values: Holiness, Righteousness, Respect, Loyalty, Responsibility &amp; Perseverance.
-It is the school’s vision to be a vibrant learning community where we endeavor to develop **Every AHS Student to be a Leader – Leading Honourably, Learning for Life, Creating Values for Others.**
+It is the school’s vision to be a vibrant learning community where we endeavor to develop <b>Every AHS Student to be a Leader – Leading Honourably, Learning for Life, Creating Values for Others.</b><br>

 For DSA 2023, Anglican High School will offer these talents for Primary 6 students.